thequantumturtle/thequantumturtle.github.io/_posts/2021-02-24-Circle-Notation.markdown

 layout: post
 title: Circle Notation
 date: 2021-02-23 22:51:00 -0500
-description: The best notation for beginners!
+description: The best notation for beginners and pros alike!
-img: work-in-progress.jpg # Add image post (optional)
+img: CircleNotation.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [Quantum Computers, Simulators, Quantum Notation]
 ---

 In my not so humble opinion Quantum Circle Notation is the best way for a budding QC developer or scientist to get started in this field.
+Simultaneously I find it to be a great way for experienced individuals to effectively convey their ideas.
 This claim might be a bit bold considering that this notation has not been widely accepted by the community but I'm hoping to make a compelling argument in this post.

 ## Where does it come from?